 As an example, imagine an instrumentation bug causes your product to send several additional event types to Amplitude, causing your project to exceed its instrumentation limit by five.
 Data for those excess event types will be visible within Amplitude once you have brought your project back down under the instrumentation limit.
 However, you will be unable to query any data received for those excess event types during the period when your account was over the instrumentation limit.

-You can delete unneeded event types through your project's Govern page, and event and user properties through the Settings page.
+You can delete unneeded event types in Amplitude Data.
 Once you are under the limit, it will take approximately 24 hours for the new event types, event properties, and user properties to appear in Amplitude.

 Character limit for strings

 String values are limited to 1024 characters (user ID, event or user property values, etc.).
 Arrays have a limit of 10000 characters when append or prepend is used (this is available for user property types only).
 Any string that exceeds this limit will be truncated.

 Inline behavioral cohorts have a maximum range of three years.
 Any date range exceeding three years in the segmentation module will result in a 404 error.